neondatabase/website/next/content/docs/guides/vercel.md

 isDraft: true
 ---

-This guide describes how to integrate Neon with Vercel using the Neon integration from the Vercel marketplace.
+This guide describes how to integrate Neon with Vercel using the Neon integration from the [Vercel integration marketplace](https://vercel.com/integrations).

 ## What the Neon integration does

-This integration connects your Vercel project to your Neon project.
+The Neon-Vercel integration connects your Vercel project to your Neon project.
 If you use [preview deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) in Vercel, which are available by default for all Vercel projects, Neon automatically creates a database branch for each preview deployment.

-The integration automatically configures the required environment variables in your Vercel project.
-The following variables are configured:

-- DATABASE_URL (Production): This variable is set to the `main` branch of your Neon project, to the database you select during the integration setup.
-- DATABASE_URL (Development): This variable is set to a development branch.
+This actin occurs when the GitHub branch created by the preview deployment is observed.
+The integration also sets Vercel preview environment variables to allow your preview deployment to connect to the Neon database branch.

 ## Prerequisites

 - A [Vercel account](https://vercel.com).
 - A Vercel project.
-For Vercel project creation instructions, see [Projects](https://vercel.com/docs/concepts/projects/overview), in the Vercel documentation.
+For Vercel project creation instructions, see [Projects](https://vercel.com/docs/concepts/projects/overview), in the _Vercel documentation_.

 ## Deploy the integration